 Online safety is an integral part of safeguarding and requires a whole school, cross-curricular approach and collaboration between key school leads.
-Accordingly, this policy is written in line with 'Keeping Children Safe in Education' 2022 (KCSIE), 'Teaching Online Safety in Schools' 2019 and other statutory documents.
-It complements existing and forthcoming subjects including Health, Relationships and Sex Education, Citizenship and Computing; it is designed to sit alongside our school's statutory Child Protection and Safeguarding Policy.
+Accordingly, this policy is written in line with 'Keeping Children Safe in Education' (KCSiE), 'Teaching Online Safety in Schools' and other statutory documents.
+It complements existing subjects including; Relationships and Sex Education (RSE), PSHE and Computing; it is designed to sit alongside our school's statutory Child Protection and Safeguarding Policy.
 Any issues and concerns with online safety must follow the school's safeguarding and child protection procedures.